-Using a beard comb and brush combination can help you to effectively apply products like peppermint oil, jojoba oil, coconut oil and beard oil.
+Using a beard comb and brush combination can help you to effectively apply products like peppermint oil, jojoba oil, extra-virgin coconut oil and beard oil.
 Peppermint oil can work wonders for your facial hair, but a beard brush and comb will help that oil to live up to its full potential.

 Our final tip is something that we’ve already brushed over (pun intended) – and that’s the importance of avoiding harsh chemicals.
 Not every beard grooming product is packed with all-natural ingredients, so always check the label to avoid nasty formulas that can cause stunted growth and skin irritation.